Sean Sullivan (baseball): Professional career

-Sullivan was selected by the Colorado Rockies in the second round with the 46th pick in the 2023 Major League Baseball draft.
+The Colorado Rockies selected Sullivan in the second round with the 46th pick in the 2023 Major League Baseball draft.
 He signed with the Rockies for $1,700,000.

 Sullivan made his professional debut after signing with the Arizona Complex League Rockies and also played one game with the Fresno Grizzlies, pitching four scoreless innings between the two teams.
 He split the 2024 season between the Spokane Indians and Hartford Yard Goats, going 9-2 with a 2.11 ERA and 125 strikeouts over 115 1/3 innings.
 Sullivan opened the 2025 season on rehab assignments with the ACL Rockies and Fresno before being assigned to Hartford.

+Sullivan was assigned to the Triple-A Albuquerque Isotopes to begin the 2026 season, where he logged a 5-3 record and 5.60 ERA with 50 strikeouts across 54 2/3 innings pitched.
+On June 12, 2026, Sullivan was selected to the 40-man roster and promoted to the major leagues for the first time.